 Any help you give us is earmarked for our expanded New Hampshire State House news coverage.
 It’s the famed gold domed building’s Bicentennial anniversary in 2019 and we are going to rock the news coverage.

 And just who is this “we” I have been going on and on about.
 Here’s just a few of us.
 (Leaving out the really naughty people on purpose.)
 Tomorrow we will list all the names of people who have made donations so far.

-We are Garry Rayno, State House Bureau Chief; George Liset, Writing on the Fly; Roger Wood, Associate Publisher; Bob Charest, Why You Should Care NH; Susan Dromey Heeter, Joyful Musings; Michael Davidow, Radio Free New Hampshire; Mark Okrant, NH Travel Guru; Gail Ober, investigative reporter; Rachael Brown, North Country reporter; Wayne D. King, View From Rattlesnake Ridge; Monica Drahonovsky, Monica Reads; Bob LaPree, Chief of Photography; D. Maurice Kreis, Power to the People; Michael Marland, editorial cartoonist; John Harrigan, View from Above the Notches; Sam Whitaker, The Gay Agenda; and board members Robin Mulcahy, Bob Charest, Laurie Storey-Manseau, Gloria Norris, D. Maurice Kreis, and Anne Galloway; Advisory Board members Mary Helen Gillespie, Wanda Duryea, Kimberly Swick Slover, Beatrice Coulter; and Kermit the Frog, Rainbow Connection.
+We are Garry Rayno, State House Bureau Chief; Paula Tracy, senior writer; George Liset, Writing on the Fly; Roger Wood, Associate Publisher; Bob Charest, Why You Should Care NH; Susan Dromey Heeter, Joyful Musings; Michael Davidow, Radio Free New Hampshire; Wayne D. King, View From Rattlesnake Ridge; Monica West, Monica Reads; Bob LaPree, Chief of Photography; D. Maurice Kreis, Power to the People; Michael Marland, editorial cartoonist; and John Harrigan, View from Above the Notches.